 It is a unique and beneficial relationship, although not part of the standard member offer, which offers much value to Historic House Hotels through raising funds to support ongoing work.

-Hartwell House and its gardens are accessible to the public as a hotel and welcome guests to stay, dine in their restaurants, enjoy afternoon tea (booking strongly advised) and visit the spa or have coffee in the Spa Cafe.
+Hartwell House and its gardens are accessible to the public as a hotel and welcome guests to stay, dine in their restaurants and enjoy afternoon tea (booking strongly advised).
 All paying guests to the hotels are welcome to walk in the gardens and parkland which extend to over 90 acres.

 To find out more about the National Trust, to become a member of to visit other properties owned by the National Trust, click here.